jianhong/dropSeqPipe/docs/docs/Create-config-files.md

 * `UMI-edit-distance` This is the maximum manhattan distance between two UMI barcode when extracting count matrices.
 * `min-count-per-umi` is the minimum UMI/Gene pair needed to be counted as one.
 * `strand-strategy` `SENSE` defines that you only count genes where the forward strand mapped to the forward region on the DNA.
 Other possibilities are `ANTISENSE` (only count reads that mapped on the opposite strand) or `BOTH` (count all).

+### [DOUBLET_DETECTION]

+* `min_counts` is the minimum counts per cell to take them into account
+* `min_cells` is the minimum number of cells to consider
+* `min_gene_variability_pctl` is the minimum gene variability to take into account
+* `n_prin_comps` is the number of principal component to take into account for the detection.

+### [DEBUG]

+Can be `True` or `False`.
+This flag will produce a folder with R objects in it.
+Most of the R scripts will output an R object of the snakemake object and one with the complete workspace once the script has run.
+THis is to help debugging the scripts when developing new features.

 # 2. samples.csv - Samples parameters
 This file holds the sample names, expected cell numbers and read length for each sample.